Bragado/RedReader/esofDocs/Software Evolution.md

 #### 7.*"Keep Architecture Components Balanced"*
 #### 8.*"Keep Your Codebase Small"*
 #### 9.*"Automate Tests"*

+Automated testing makes development efficient and can be executed with much less effort than manual tests.
+Automating tests for codebase makes development more predictable and less risky.
+RedReader features about 28,000 lines of code, with only 245 (<1.0%) test code lines, and assert density below the recommended 5%.

 #### 10.*"Write Clean Code"*

 RedReader presents a very clean code, not making use of useless comments or annotated code blocks and dead code.
 This is an asset, as a cleaner code is more maintainable code.